PeterShinners/comp/design/trail.md

 Trails provide a way to represent navigation paths through data as regular structures.
 The `/path/` syntax is syntactic sugar that creates structures containing arrays of field names and navigation operators.
 These structures can be stored, passed, and manipulated like any other data, then applied to navigate or modify data using trail-aware operations.

 There is no special "trail" type in Comp - trails are simply structures with a conventional shape that trail operations know how to interpret.
 This design keeps the language core simple while enabling powerful navigation patterns through library functions.
+For information about the underlying structure operations that trails build upon, see [Structures, Spreads, and Lazy Evaluation](structure.md).

 ## Trail Fundamentals